|

 “No, Gene.
 I didn’t make a Hellpact, and it’s ludicrous to think I come from a daemon lineage.
 The keyword there is ‘recommended.’”

 Gene side-eyed me as he opened another book.
+The look on his face made it clear he’d filed that one for another time.

-“Honestly, no. Man’s best friend and all.”
+“Honestly, no. Man’s best friend and all.
+Possible subliminal brainwashing of my family’s crest.”

 I smiled at Hellie, and she shared a lazy smile.
 I’m sure our discussion had utterly lost her.